 To guarantee fairness and transparency, and to ensure that the strongest proposals are funded, review will be done by a committee composed of all the Cyclotron Institute faculty members.

 All successful proposals must submit a final report suitable for a web highlight.

-To submit a proposal, please upload a one-page description of the project, the projected impact, and the requested budget by 30 June 2020.
+To submit a proposal, please send a one page description of the project, the projected impact and the requested budget to the Cyclotron Institute Director by 1 November 2021.
 All proposals must come with a statement of support by the relevant group leader.
 Shortly after the submission due date we will have a faculty meeting where everyone who has submitted a proposal will present their idea in no more than 2 slides and 8 min to the CI faculty.
 Following a discussion of the merits of the proposals, recommendations will be made to the Director who will make all final decisions.